nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Unmarking a customer : `unmarkc`

-Un-bookmarks a customer from the list of customers.

-This command allows you to remove any bookmark.
+`unmarkc` allows you to remove a bookmark of a customer.

 **Format**